Dishant-Gotis/Digital-Wardrobe/README.md

 3. **Stylist Picks:** Get outfit suggestions and style tips based on your digital wardrobe.
 4. **Gifting Ideas:** Find inspiration for gifting or repurposing items you no longer wear.
 5. **Reports:** See stats about your closet—what you wear most, what you could donate, and more.
-6. **Theme Switcher:** Personalize the look and feel of your wardrobe app.

 ---